digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/7_Composing.rst

 Composing Choices
 =================

-It's time to put everything you've learned so far together into a complete and secure Daml model for asset issuance, management, and trading.
+It's time to put everything you've learned so far together into a complete and secure Daml model for asset issuance, management, transfer and trading.
 This application will have capabilities similar to the one in :doc:`/app-dev/bindings-java/quickstart`.
 In the process you will learn about a few more concepts:

 - Daml projects, packages, and modules
 - Composition of transactions